alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 ### Phase 3: Agentic reasoning (Dec–today)

 Predictions aren't enough.
-Consider this scenario: the ML model says Haaland is 8.2 xP, Salah is 7.8 xP.
+Consider this scenario: the ML model says Haaland is 8.2 **xP** (expected points), Salah is 7.8 xP.
 The optimiser picks Haaland.

-But a strategic thinker might reason differently: there's a double gameweek in 3 weeks, should I bank the transfer now?
+But a strategic thinker might reason differently: there's a **double gameweek (DGW)** in 3 weeks, should I bank the transfer now?
 Or take a hit to avoid a price rise?
-What about template safety if I'm protecting rank?
+What about **template safety** (minimising downside by covering highly-owned players) if I'm protecting rank?

 This is strategic reasoning, not number crunching.
 The optimiser maximises expected points; it can't reason about context.

 So I'm building an LLM agent.
 It uses the ML predictions as a tool, but adds a layer of strategic reasoning: DGWs, fixture swings, chip timing, template safety.
 It's experimental, but it's the "brain" in "Engineering an FPL Brain."

+Optimisation is brittle when the horizon matters (price changes, chip timing, variance management).
+That’s why the agent exists.

 *Running the agent CLI:*
 ![Running the agent](transfer_agent_animated.gif)